-Tara Mallen, Artistic Director
+Tara Mallen, Artistic Director and Founder

 Tara Mallen is an actor, director, and the Producing Artistic Director at Rivendell Theatre Ensemble.
 She is the 2017 3Arts William Franklin Grisham Awardee and the 2014 Volunteers of America Silver Star Awardee.
 Most recently Mallen was seen onstage in The Cake for which she was won the 2018 Jeff Award for “Actor in a Principal Role”.
 In 2016, she performed in the world premiere production of Lynn Nottage’s Sweat at Arena Stage.
-Prior to that she was in Rivendell’s Jeff nominated world premiere productions of Look, we are breathing and Rasheeda Speaking.
-Tara appeared in the Steppenwolf Theatre Company production of How Long Will I Cry: Stories of Youth Violence written by Chicago Journalist Miles Harvey.
-She was part of the ensemble in Rivendell’s world premiere, Jeff nominated production of The Walls and played Jolene Palmer (inspired by the true-life story of Aileen Wuornos) in Rivendell’s award winning production of Self Defense, or the Death of Some Salesmen–both productions part of Steppenwolf Theatre Company’s Visiting Theater Initiative.
-For Rivendell, Tara has produced and acted in over twenty-five productions.
-She received a Joseph Jefferson award for Supporting Actress for her portrayal of Gwenyth in WRENS as part of that production’s Jeff-winning ensemble.
-She was nominated the following year for Actress in a Principal Role for her work in My Simple City.
+Prior to that she was in Rivendell’s world premiere productions of Look, we are breathing and Rasheeda Speaking.
+Tara appeared in the Steppenwolf for Young Audience’s production of How Long Will I Cry: Stories of Youth Violence written by Chicago Journalist Miles Harvey.
+One of Rivendell’s founding members, Tara has now produced and acted in over thirty productions.
+She received a Joseph Jefferson award for “Supporting Actress” for work in WRENS as part of that production’s Jeff winning ensemble.
+She was nominated the following year for “Actress in a Principal Role” for her work in My Simple City.
 Screen credits include Steven Soderbergh’s film Contagion; Empire (Fox); Boss (Starz); Chicago Fire (NBC); Doubt (CBS/Sony Pictures pilot); Chicago P.D.
 (NBC); Sense8 (Netflix) and the independent feature FOOLS.
 Tara co-conceived and directed the world premiere of WOMEN AT WAR, directed the Jeff nominated Midwest premieres of The Electric Baby, 26 Miles (co-production with Teatro Vista); Fighting Words; Psalms of a Questionable Nature; Elliot, a Soldier’s Fugue (co-production with Stageworks/ Hudson); and the brief and brilliant Shady Meadows by Lisa Dillman as part of the 2007 Chicago Humanities Festival.